-- 2. The total number of visitors that visited [an inmate] a person in custody at city jails, the total number of visitors that visited [an inmate] a person in custody at borough jail facilities, and the total number of visitors that visited [an inmate] a person in custody at city jails on Rikers Island. - 3.
-The number of visitors unable to visit [an inmate] a person in custody at any city jail, in total and disaggregated by the reason such visit was not completed. - 4.
-The [inmate] visitation rate, which shall be calculated by dividing the average daily number of visitors who visited [inmates] persons in custody at city jails during the reporting period by the average daily [inmate] population of persons in custody in city jails during the reporting period. - 5.
-The borough jail facility visitation rate, which shall be calculated by dividing the average daily number of visitors who visited [inmates] persons in custody at borough jail facilities during the reporting period by the average daily [inmate] population of persons in custody in borough jail facilities during the reporting period. - 6.
-The Rikers Island visitation rate, which shall be calculated by dividing the average daily number of visitors who visited [inmates] persons in custody at city jails on Rikers Island during the reporting period by the average daily [inmate] population of persons in custody in city jails on Rikers Island during the reporting period. - § 41.
-Section 9-141 of the administrative code of the city of New York, as added by local law number 82 for the year 2016, is amended to read as follows: - § 9-141 Feminine hygiene products.
-All [female inmates] persons in the custody of the department shall be provided, at the department's expense, with feminine hygiene products as soon as practicable upon request.
-All [female] individuals arrested and detained in the custody of the department for at least 48 hours shall be provided, at the department's expense, with feminine hygiene products as soon as practicable upon request.
-For purposes of this section, "feminine hygiene products" means tampons and sanitary napkins for use in connection with the menstrual cycle.
+2. The total number of visitors that visited [an incarcerated individual] a person incarcerated at city jails, the total number of visitors that visited [an incarcerated individual] a person incarcerated at borough jail facilities, and the total number of visitors that visited [an incarcerated individual] a person incarcerated at city jails on Rikers Island.

+3. The number of visitors unable to visit [an incarcerated individual] a person incarcerated at any city jail, in total and disaggregated by the reason such visit was not completed.

+4. The [incarcerated individual] visitation rate, which shall be calculated by dividing the average daily number of visitors who visited [incarcerated individuals] persons incarcerated at city jails during the reporting period by the average daily [incarcerated individual] population of persons incarcerated in city jails during the reporting period.

+5. The borough jail facility visitation rate, which shall be calculated by dividing the average daily number of visitors who visited [incarcerated individuals] persons incarcerated at borough jail facilities during the reporting period by the average daily [incarcerated individual] population of persons incarcerated in borough jail facilities during the reporting period.

+6. The Rikers Island visitation rate, which shall be calculated by dividing the average daily number of visitors who visited [incarcerated individuals] persons incarcerated at city jails on Rikers Island during the reporting period by the average daily [incarcerated individual] population of persons incarcerated in city jails on Rikers Island during the reporting period.

-§ 42.
-Section 9-142 of the administrative code of the city of New York, as added by local law number 120 for the year 2016, is amended to read as follows:
+§ 41.
+Section 9-141 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows: